husobee/peerstore/docs/design-document/README.md

 server will attempt to contact that peer, and self organize itself with the chord ring that server is on.

-Initiatation of a server has the following actions: Contact the specified peer and ask who my "Successor" is.
+Initiation of a server has the following actions: Contact the specified peer and ask who my "Successor" is.
 In Chord each node has a successor, and that successor has another successor.
 This structure forms a cyclic graph of nodes.
 Based on the number of bits in the consistent hashing scheme the